 The following are several common reasons why having joint ownership of your assets is not a replacement for a trust:

-- Assets that are owned jointly are considered an asset of your co-owner.
+- Assets that have joint ownership are considered an asset of your co-owner.
 This means that the co-owner has access to and use of the asset.

 - Jointly owned assets could potentially be factored into any bankruptcy proceedings of your co-owner.

 - Jointly held assets could potentially be included in any divorce proceedings of the co-holder.

 - Adding someone as a joint owner of the asset could have significant tax consequences.

 - Jointly held assets might be unreachable in the event that your co-owner is subject to a lawsuit.

 To learn more about creating an Anaheim estate plan that can help you avoid probate, view our free guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes.
 For more information about living trusts and avoiding probate, contact an experienced Anaheim estate planning attorney at the Law Office of James F. Roberts & Associates, APC, today at (714) 459-5481.